jk5445/saloon/README.md

 See [Migrations.md][1] in migrations to set up database

-Store database credentials and access information in a .env file in repo's root directory.
+Store database credentials and access information in a .env file in repo's root directory – not here of course.

 <!-- links -->
 [1]: migrations/Migrations.md